cdvelop/tinystring/README.md

 ### Available Operations

-- `Convert(v any)`: Initialize text processing with any data type (string, *string, int, float, bool, etc.).
+- `Convert(v any)`: Initialize conv processing with any data type (string, *string, int, float, bool, etc.).
 When using a string pointer (*string) along with the `Apply()` method, the original string will be modified directly, avoiding extra memory allocations.
 - `Apply()`: Updates the original string pointer with the current content.
 This method should be used when you want to modify the original string directly without additional allocations.
-- `String()`: Returns the content of the text as a string without modifying any original pointers.
+- `String()`: Returns the content of the conv as a string without modifying any original pointers.
 - `RemoveTilde()`: Removes accents and diacritics (e.g. "café" -> "cafe")
 - `ToLower()`: Converts to lowercase (e.g. "HELLO" -> "hello")
 - `ToUpper()`: Converts to uppercase (e.g. "hello" -> "HELLO")